How to Party with Food Allergies (Safely)

 What an amazing time to be a kid!
 Every weekend there is at least one party.
 When managing a child’s food allergy these parties can be stressful for all parents involved.
+Can your little one party with food allergies?
 While you can choose to keep your child at home, AND THAT IS OK, we want to share some tricks for how to make it work with food allergies and parties and keep your child safe.

 Call the host ahead of time.

 Some parents are willing to accommodate your child and others just won’t.
 We all have had dreams of creating the perfect party for our child, and we are all a little bit stressed a

 Foublie coaches have personand tired as parents.
 Some just won’t get it.

 Don’t call the morning of the party.
 Call in advance, when the parent is not running around preparing for the party.
 You want the parent to have time to listen and understand you.

 Ask what food will be served at the party.

 You are your child’s advocate, so get comfortable asking lots of questions.
 Ask if you can see the recipe for the cake and where the cake is from.
 How will food be served?
 Also, ask if other parents will be there.
 You can use this information to come up with a plan, such as calling the bakery or store to see if the processes they follow fit your needs.
 Do what you need to do.